vpinball/vpinball/docs/View Setup.md

 - Screen inclination is the angle between horizontal and the screen,
 - Player X, Y, Z are the player coordinates as shown on the figure.

-Once these informations are defined, the view can be adjusted per table with the following properties:
+Once this information is defined, the view can be adjusted per table with the following properties:
 - Table X and YZ scales allow to stretch the table to the screen.
 When set to 100%, the table size matches the real world table size.
 Scaling on the Y and Z axis is fixed to be always the same.
 - Horizontal/Vertical offset adjusts the position of rendered parts in the projection,
 - Window Top/Bottom Z offsets define the position of the screen relative to the playfield/glass of the table.

 The existing implementation does not perform (yet) perspective distortion compensation.
 Sadly, this may lead to some distortion at the back of the screen.

-<sub><sup>[Informations applicable to version 10.8 Beta]</sup></sub>
+<sub><sup>[Information applicable to version 10.8 Beta]</sup></sub>